SCLOUD-PTE-LTD/docs/public-cloud/compute/uhost.md

 | SSD cloud disk (20-500GB) | RSSD cloud disk (20-32000GB) |

 - Feature support: network enhancement 2.0 and Hot Scale-Up.

-## Product Advantages

-- Elastic and Flexible

-You can easily scale cloud resources horizontally and vertically at any time based on your business demands to prevent resource waste.
-Create or release cloud hosts in minutes; upgrade or downgrade host CPU and memory within 5 minutes; upgrade or downgrade public network bandwidth online, and easily copy host data and environment with custom image.
-It also provides open APIs to meet the needs of batch management and automated management.

-- Stable and Reliable

-SCloud promises 99.95% service availability and data durability no less than 99.9999%.
-The local disk of the cloud host uses RAID for data protection to prevent data loss.
-UHost has industry-leading kernel optimization and hot patch technology, non-stop online migration technology, and also provide data snapshots capability.

-- High Performance

-The performance indicators of the host CPU and memory are industry-leading, and the unique storage technology increases the random read and write I/O capacity of the disk by 10 times that of the Standard SAS disk.
-There is also an SSD disk cloud host that provides ultra-high IOPS performance.
-Excellent network processing capabilities to meet various business application requirements.

-UHost can support up to Intel Cascadelake CPU, self-developed network enhancement 2.0 technology, disk Binlog technology, full NVMe disk RSSD cloud disk, etc., can achieve up to 1.2 million IOPS IO performance and 10 million PPS network performance

-- Secure

-UHost has 100% complete network isolation between users to ensure data security.
-We also provide network firewall function to strictly control access to the public network.
-In conjunction with the VPC function, a private subnet under a single account can be established to support your internal security management needs.
-And provide a wealth of monitoring and security tools.

-- Data Center

-SCloud is located in global Tier-3 data centers, relying on high-quality hardware resources and infrastructure to provide users with high-quality BGP, and international bandwidth resources.
-According to the needs of the business, you can select a matching data center for the target user area that needs to be covered.

-- Wide Coverage with 31 availability zones Globally

-You can launch cloud host products in more than 31 availability zones around the world to cover all five continents, and provide high-quality cloud computing services with consistent experience for your global business